bowsplinter/Voyage/README.md

 getBestRoute has a time complexity of Θ(n!n!) since both attractions and transport methods must be permutated, while getApproxBestRoute has a time complexity of Θ(n) since a constant number of operations is performed for each attraction.

+### Tourist Attraction Locator
+A smart locator feature whic is robust to most typos from user.
+Utilises java regex which processes each unit of pronunciation of the input and outputs the most probable tourist location in the database.

 ### Singlish Dictionary
 Singlish is a unique language which takes elements from various Chinese dialects, Malay and Tamil to create a language that is used by Singaporeans.
 This is often a great challenge for tourists in Singapore and this attempts to bridge that gap.